fusonic/amazon-dash-buttons/README.md

 Currently the following providers are supported:

 * [Bring](https://getbring.com/)
+* Meeting Reminder (sends a reminder for a Google Calender event via Slack)
 * [Slack](https://slack.com/)

 If the provider you are looking for is currently not supported, feel free to integrate it into the project.
 Therefore have a look at the Contribute section.